nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---
 ### **List archived customer: `listarchive`**

-Shows all archived users only in contact list
+Shows all archived customers only in contact list

 **Format:**
 `listarchive`